|

 Truth is the loss of individuality.

-You should know that the supreme state of
+You should know that the Supreme state of

 liberation exists only in a mind who has attained